The Commission for Conciliation,

 Please note that communication will only be limited to the shortlisted candidates and should you not hear from us within 2 months from the closing date consider your application unsuccessful.

-Ref: CONO10-24
+Ref: RMO08-25

-- Compliance Management Strategy
+- Records Management Strategy

-- Budget management
+- Budget Management

 Key Requirements: